Q: Can my scholarship transfer between campuses?

 it reinstated in the future?

-A. If there are extenuating circumstances that caused you to not meet renewal requirements, you can petition for award reinstatement through University Scholarships and Financial Aid Services.
+A. If there are extenuating circumstances that caused you to not meet renewal requirements, you can petition for award reinstatement through Office of Financial Aid.

 Q. What can my scholarship be used for?